Roy Williamson: Early life

-Roy Williamson's father, Archibald Moir Macrae Williamson, was an advocate (a lawyer); his mother, Agnes Ethel Cumming Buchanan Williamson, was a talented pianist who frequently took her two sons, Robert and Roy, to musical events.
+Roy Williamson's father, Archibald Moir Macrae Williamson, was an advocate (a barrister); his mother, Agnes Ethel Cumming Buchanan Williamson, was a talented pianist who frequently took her two sons, Robert and Roy, to musical events.
 As a schoolboy, Williamson learned to play the recorder by ear, pretending to read music.
 A teacher found out and banned him from music lessons.
 He went to Wester Elchies School, then Aberlour House and Gordonstoun in Moray.
 He taught seamanship and navigation at Burghead before going to Edinburgh College of Art.
 It was there in 1955 that he met Ronnie Browne, with whom he would team up in The Corries.
 The partnership lasted almost thirty years.
 Williamson and Browne also shared a passion for rugby, having played wing against each other for Edinburgh Wanderers and Boroughmuir, respectively.

 Williamson's father committed suicide when his son was eight years old.
-Williamson had a brother, Robert Buchanan Williamson, two daughters, Karen and Sheena, and was married twice—first to Violet Thomson and then to Nicolette van Hurck, from Holland.
+Williamson had a brother, Robert Buchanan Williamson.